ConduceFluids/Sitio-Web-Conduce-Fluids/frontend/QUICK_START.md

 ## 🐛 Troubleshooting

-If you get an error about "api/**/*.js" pattern not matching:
+If you get a 404 error on `/api/contact`:

-**✅ FIXED**: The API function is now in `frontend/api/contact.js` where Vercel can find it with the dependencies.
+**✅ FIXED**: The API is now implemented as a React Router route (`frontend/app/routes/api.contact.ts`) which works natively with Vercel.

 The error should now be resolved.
-If you still see it, redeploy to Vercel to apply the changes.
+Redeploy to Vercel to apply the changes.

 ## ✅ That's It!